-Large kiln body riveted and welded parts
+Large kiln body riveted and welded components

 +